- The Problem

 Bitcoin transactions are public by nature; they map inputs (unspent utxo’s) to outputs (new unspent utxo’s) in a way that is auditable by anyone with access to the bitcoin blockchain (the history of transactions).
 Yet interpreting these transactions and the Blockchain is a non-trivial task, because Bitcoin transaction are not equivalent to Bitcoin payments.

-Some companies specialise in this kind of analysis of the bitcoin blockchain and are known as ‘Chain Analysis’ companies.
+Some companies specialize in this kind of analysis of the bitcoin blockchain and are known as ‘Chain Analysis’ companies.
 Some well known examples are Chainalysis & Crystal.

 These companies claim that the purpose of this clustering is to ‘detect fraud’ or ‘identify criminals’.
 Despite their best efforts it is highly likely that they will at some point misidentify the owner of a utxo resulting in wrongful conviction as law enforcement blindly trusts these systems.